 Anonymous reports may prevent a discussion during a safety meeting because talking about the situation might compromise anonymity.
 Still, a generic discussion of related safety issues may help reassure the anonymous person that no adverse consequences resulted, and that the company is serious about addressing concerns — and help you to show that punishment won't necessarily follow.

 Rewarding employees who make reports can also be effective.
 The reward doesn't have to be large; even a $50 gift card can encourage reporting.
 Make sure the reward is delivered relatively quickly (not weeks or months later).
 And when announcing that a reward is available, remind employees that they can still use the anonymous tip line (if you have one) but point out that if the company cannot identify the person making the report, it cannot reward that person.

-In addition to helping you track recordable injuries for your OSHA 300 Log, the J. J. Keller® SAFETY MANAGEMENT SUITE Incident Center allows you to record near miss cases.
+In addition to helping you track recordable injuries for your OSHA 300 Log, the Incident Center in the J. J. Keller® SAFETY MANAGEMENT SUITE allows you to record near miss cases.
 The tool also allows you to sort cases by type so you can generate a report of near miss incidents and identify potential hazards.
 Once identified, you can address those hazards to prevent future injuries.